RussellABrown/kd-tree/README.md

 Both arXiv articles include C++ implementations of the improvements that followed the publication of those algorithms in the JCGT article and are described as follows.

-The test_kdtree.cpp file and associated .h files build and test a k-d tree, which implements a set, via either the O(kn log n) or the O(n log n) algorithm.
+The test_kdtree.cpp file and associated .h files build and test a static k-d tree, which implements a set, via either the O(kn log n) or the O(n log n) algorithm.

-The test_kdmap.cpp file and associated .h files build and test a k-d tree-based key-to-multiple-value map via either the O(kn log n) or the O(n log n) algorithm.
+The test_kdmap.cpp file and associated .h files build and test a static k-d tree-based key-to-multiple-value map via either the O(kn log n) or the O(n log n) algorithm.

 The '-D NLOGN' compilation define specifies the O(n log n) algorithm; otherwise, the O(kn log n) algorithm is used.